Summer Residential Program

-The Summer Residential Program is conducted on the campus of Wayne State University, utilizing laboratories, classrooms, dining and recreational facilities.
+The Summer Residential Program is conducted on the campus of Wayne State University, utilizing laboratories, classrooms, dining facilities, and recreational facilities.
 Students live on campus five days per week (Sunday evening through Friday afternoon).
-They receive instruction in pre-college, high school courses taught by certified high school teachers or college instructors for the purpose of remediation or for preparation for the ensuing fall school semester.
-Students are monitored and supervised in the residence hall unit by Resident Advisors and the Residential Coordinator.
+They receive instruction in pre-college, high school courses taught by certified high school teachers or college instructors for the purposes of remediation and preparation for the ensuing fall school semester.
+Students are monitored and supervised at all times in the residence hall unit by resident advisors and residential coordinators.

-Two days per week, during the Summer Program, students participate in recreation at the Matthaei Athletic Complex.
-Students also have computer and library time, during the summer program, to complete any and all classroom assignments and research.
-Students participate in group activities, which include: performing arts, debate, community service projects, in which they present at the end of the summer program.
-Instructors and resident advisors work with students as their guides.
+Two days per week during the Summer Program, students participate in recreational activities at the Matthaei Athletic Complex on campus.
+Students also have computer and library time to complete any and all classroom assignments and research.
+Students participate in group activities that include performing arts, debate, and community service projects.
+These group projects are then presented at the end of the summer program.

 During their senior summer, students may participate in Upward Bound's internship program.
 Students meeting the internship program requirements can opt to go to an internship instead of classes and continue with the summer program's schedule in the evenings.

-Students benefit from a cultural activity at the end of the summer where they visit various colleges and universities across the country.
-Students are eligible for 200 hours (10 credits) Out-Of-Class Learning Experience (OCLE) upon successful completion of the summer program, but they also get to pocket a nice $120 stipend check for their participation and dedication!
+Students benefit from a cultural and educational activity at the end of the summer where they visit various colleges and universities across the country.
+Not only are students eligible for 200 hours (10 credits) of Out-Of-Class Learning Experience (OCLE) upon successful completion of the summer program, but they also get to pocket a nice $120 stipend check for their participation and dedication!